Stream Processing with RabbitMQ

 }

-annotation indicates that you want to bind your application to the messaging middleware.
+}In the preceding application, the @EnableBinding annotation indicates that you want to bind your application to the messaging middleware.
 The annotation takes one or more interfaces as a parameter — in this case, the Processor that defines and input and output channel.

-method by converting the incoming JSON into UsageDetail
+The @StreamListener annotation binds the application's input channel to the processUsageCost method by converting the incoming JSON into UsageDetail object.

-channel, which is, in turn, sent to the a RabbitMQ message broker by using a TopicExchange
+The @SendTo annotation sends the processUsageCost method's output to the application's output channel, which is, in turn, sent to the a RabbitMQ message broker by using a TopicExchange.

 Configuration

-application, we need to set the following properties:
+When configuring the processor application, we need to set the following properties:

 - The

-to specify the consumer group to which this consumer application belongs. - The
+groupto specify the consumer group to which this consumer application belongs. - The

-binding destination (RabbitMQ exchange) where the producer publishes the data. - The
+outputbinding destination (RabbitMQ exchange) where the producer publishes the data. - The

-to specify the consumer groups to ensure the message delivery guarantee.
+requiredGroupsto specify the consumer groups to ensure the message delivery guarantee.

-, you can add the following properties:
+In src/main/resources/application.properties, you can add the following properties:

 spring.cloud.stream.bindings.input.destination=usage-detail